vatsalcshah/DSA_Uber_Project/README.md

 # 🚗 Uber Trip Data Analysis

-Uber Trip Data Analysis is a project aimed at analyzing Uber trip data for the month of April 2014.
+Uber Trip Data Analysis is a project aimed at analyzing Uber trip data.
 It involves extracting insights from the data set regarding the frequency of trips based on various factors such as date, time, and location.

 ## 📊 Analysis Overview